12 Must-Track Customer Retention Metrics for Growth (2023)

 • MAUs: Number of users who use your product monthly

 Use DAUs, WAUs, and MAUs to track retention trends for your business.
-If your active users decline from one month to the next, proactively help inactive users to find value in your product to boost usage.
+If your active users decline from one month to the next, proactively help inactive users find value in your product to boost usage.

 How to improve DAU/WAU/MAU